 Are you looking to spend the holidays in an adorable Christmas town this year?
 Find out the best Airbnbs for Christmas in the cutest U.S. Christmas towns!
 Scroll down for our top picks!

-They say there’s no place like home for the holidays, and yet, your town may feel a little dull when it comes to celebrating Christmas.
+They say there’s no place like home for the holiday season, and yet, your town may feel a little dull when it comes to celebrating Christmas.
+Keep scrolling because I curated a list of the best Airbnbs for Christmas where you can spend some time off with your family.

-But don’t worry, I curated a list of the most adorable Christmas towns in the U.S. plus a few cozy Airbnbs you can stay in so you and your family can have the most unforgettable Christmas experience of your lives.
+The list includes the most adorable Christmas towns in the U.S., including some cozy Airbnbs in the area for the most unforgettable Christmas experience of your life.

 The weather outside might be frightful, but these adorable Christmas towns are the definition of holiday cheer!